msxie92/MangaInpainting/README.md

 [ScreenVAE](https://drive.google.com/file/d/1QaXqR4KWl_lxntSy32QpQpXb-1-EP7_L/view)

 ### Testing
-To test the model, create a `config.yaml` file similar to the [example config file](config.yml.example) and copy it under your checkpoints directory.

 In each case, you need to provide an input image, a line drawing image and a mask image.
 Please make sure that the mask file covers the entire mask region in the input image.
 To test the model:
 ```bash
 python test.py --checkpoints [path to checkpoints] \